Retinopathy treatments

 Laser surgery

-During laser treatment the lights in the clinic will be dim and holding a special lens to your eyes.
+During laser treatment, the lights in the clinic will be dimmed and holding a special lens to your eyes.
 You may see flashes of light during treatment.
 After treatment, your vision is little blurry for rest of the day due to eye drop and laser treatment.
-So you might need someone to drive you back.
+Therefore, you might need someone to drive you back.

-Laser treatment can be used to treat both macular edema and proliferative diabetic retinopathy.
+Laser’s treatment can be useful to treat both macular edema and proliferative diabetic retinopathy.
 You might require laser surgery more than once to control the leaking fluid.
 Laser treatment seals leaking vessels to stabilize the vision and prevent any further visual loss.

 Scatter laser treatment

-Laser treatments do not improve the vision; it only stabilizes it and avoid further lose of vision.
+Laser’s treatments do not improve the vision; it only stabilizes it and avoids any further loses of vision.

 Vitreous surgery - Vitrectomy

-When the vitreous gel becomes mixed with blood or scar tissue most commonly caused by retinopathy, the incoming light can not reach the retina and vision is partially decreased.
+When the vitreous gel mixes with blood or scar tissue most commonly caused by retinopathy, the incoming light cannot reach the retina and partial decrease in vision.

-Vitrectomy is done under local anesthesia means know the thinks happen around you during the operation.
-This surgery is done only in selected patients who have developed a very advanced stage of diabetic retinopathy, not only do they have a risk of bleeding but also carry significant risk of retinal detachment.
+Vitrectomy procedure is performing with local anesthesia (means you will know the things happen around you during the operation).
+This surgery is done only in selected patients who have developed a very advanced stage of diabetic retinopathy, not only do they have a risk of bleeding but also carry a significant risk of retinal detachment.

-During vitreous surgery done under a microscope, tiny instruments are introduced into the eye through openings made to the side of the clear cornea.
+Vitreous surgery is performing under a microscope; tiny instruments introduce into the eye through openings made to the side of the clear cornea.
 The instruments pass behind the iris and the lens into the vitreous cavity.

-The cloudy vitreous is removed and replaced with a special clear saline solution.
-In addition, scar tissue is cut and removed in an attempt to relieve the pulling on the retina.
+Remove and replace the cloudy vitreous with a special clear saline solution.
+In addition, cut and remove scar tissue in an attempt to relieve the pulling on the retina.